Precautions You Should Take When Working At Height

 You need to take the right precautions when working at height.

 Firstly when working at height think about the risks around you; what safety precautions need to be prepared?
-You need to prepare these measures on any job in which someone could fall from one level to another.
+You need to prepare these measures for any job in which someone could fall from one level to another.

 When is it considered to be working at height?